The Global Evangelist & His Alma Mater

 “Who among the evangelicals can stand up to the great secular or naturalistic or atheistic scholars on their own terms of scholarship and research?
 Who among the evangelical scholars is quoted as a normative source by the greatest secular authorities on history or philosophy or psychology or sociology or politics?”
 Malik asked as the simple gospel preacher looked on.
 “For the sake of greater effectiveness in witnessing to Jesus Christ himself, as well as for their own sakes, the evangelicals cannot afford to keep on living on the periphery of responsible intellectual exercise.”

 Billy Graham never followed his Wheaton years with further theological training.
-Late in his life he often said he regretted the mistake.
+Late in his life he often said he regretted this choice.
 With a keen sense of his weakness, he spent the rest of his life encouraging others to pursue academic excellence.
 Christianity Today, founded by Billy in 1956, gave many evangelical leaders, including Wheaton professors, an important outlet for their study and reflection.
 The relationship between Wheaton and CT only grew closer when the magazine moved next door to Carol Stream.

-“It’s so fortunate that Billy went to Wheaton College, because it was thoroughly biblically orthodox but at the same time thoughtful and academically quite good,” said Harold Myra, co-author of The Leadership Secrets of Billy Graham and former CEO of Christianity Today International.
+“It’s so fortunate that Billy went to Wheaton College, because it was thoroughly biblically orthodox but at the same time thoughtful and academically quite good,” said Harold Myra, co-author of The Leadership Secrets of Billy Graham and former CEO of Christianity Today.
 Billy tapped Dr. Carl F. H. Henry ’38 as the first editor.
 Another Wheaton graduate, Dr. Harold Lindsell ’38, succeeded Dr. Henry in 1968.
 These leaders from the fabled World War II era at Wheaton encouraged each other in ministry as God used them each to build his church.
 Their prominence and faithfulness, in turn, bolstered the College they loved.

 “Billy Graham brought renown to Wheaton because, as many secular media outlets are quick to point out, his fame as a preacher of the gospel never moved him beyond the simple gospel, or caused him to abandon his lifestyle of obedience to the Lord Jesus Christ,” said Marilee Melvin ’72, executive assistant to the Wheaton College president.
-“Billy Graham’s ministry went on straight as an arrow thanks to wise and biblically based decisions he and his team made early on about finances, relationships, and priorities.
+“Billy Graham’s ministry went on straight as an arrow through the decades, thanks to wise and biblically based decisions he and his team made early on about finances, relationships, and priorities.
 The Grahams’ lifelong witness and ministry has blessed Wheaton College greatly because of their loyalty to the Lord Jesus Christ.”